Eligibility to Vote

 If you are unable to vote in person on the day of the vote, you may be eligible to vote by absentee ballot.
 An application of absentee ballot may be obtained from the District Clerk.
 Requests for an application must be made at least seven days prior to the vote.

-Please note that for this vote only ( 2021), voters who do not wish to appear at the polling place for fear of contracting or spreading COVID-19 can check off ‘temporary illness or physical disability’ on the application.
+Please note that the use of the absentee ballot has been extended for the 2022 vote for voters who do not wish to appear at the polling place for fear of contracting or spreading COVID-19 can check off ‘temporary illness or physical disability’ on the application.

 You may personally deliver your application to the district clerk no later than the day before the election.
 You may not submit your application more than 30 days prior to the election.